rakia drink

 Fermentation

-Before the base material goes into the fermentation vessels, it needs to be washed to remove any contaminants or chemicals used during the growing process.
-Fermentation of grapes is often done in stainless steel tanks, concrete vats, or various wooden vessels on a smaller scale.
+Before the base material goes into the fermentation vessels, it must be washed to remove any contaminants or chemicals used during the growing process.
+Grape fermentation is often done in stainless steel tanks, concrete vats, or various wooden vessels on a smaller scale.

 The resulting fruit pulp is transferred to wooden barrels or plastic cans for fermentation filled half to 2/3 of the capacity, and an activated yeast can be added to speed up the process.
-The reason for that is the washing process also removes any spores and yeast from them, which makes it hard to initiate spontaneous fermentation.
+The reason is that the washing process also removes spores and yeast from them, making it hard to initiate spontaneous fermentation.
 The added amount is usually in the range of 2-4% of the mash volume.

-If using ambient yeast (wild yeast-native yeast), the fermentation might take longer to start, but it tends to lead to “terroir-specific” flavors in case of winemaking.
+If using ambient yeast (wild yeast-native yeast), the fermentation might take longer, but it tends to lead to “terroir-specific” flavours in winemaking.

-An essential element here is to measure the sugar content of the mash, which should be between 20-24%.
-There are lots of people who add sugar to kick start the fermentation or increase the sugar content.
+An essential element here is to measure the sugar content of the mash, which should be between 20% and 24%.
+Many people add sugar to kick-start the fermentation or increase the sugar content.
 I prefer rakia without any added sugar during the fermentation, but if the sugar content is higher than 25%, add water to the mash.

 After the desired sugar content in the juice has been reached, stir the grape a few times a day to release the juice.
-We do that for 4-5 days until the sugar content is at 03.
+We do that for 4-5 days until the sugar content reaches 03.

-How do we know when the fermentation is done, and it is time to move to the next step – distillation?
+How do we know when the fermentation is done and when it is time to move to the next step – distillation?
 The simple answer is when all the sugar has been converted, but other ways are to check if the mash is fermented and ready.

 Stirring the fermented material does not release gas bubbles and no foam forms on the surface.